ahmetalperenvar/-DEPRECATED-2DScanMatching_SLAM/README.md

 source MATLAB code for its own purposes.
 This document explains how the toolbox can be executed and defines the internal structure so that the user can modify the code.

+##### Notes: This investigation was performed in 2011 and it has not been kept up to date.
+Most of past years investigation relies on 3D scan matching thus this algorithms are still somewhat actual.
+The purpose of the package is purely educational.
+The code is not optimized nor efficient.

 # Simple Execution

 To execute the file, simply include the root directory in your MATLAB path, then, type (or run)